JuliaAstroSim/ParallelOperations.jl/Readme.md

 @everywhere iterate(p::TestStruct) = (p, nothing)
 @everywhere iterate(p::TestStruct, st) = nothing

-# Functions to execute on remote workers should be defined on source worker
+# Functions to execute on remote workers should be known by target worker
-function f!(a::Array)
+@everywhere function f!(a::Array)
     for i in eachindex(a)
         a[i] = sin(a[i])
     end